How to Integrate Jira and Salesforce in 6 Steps

 Basic mode is recommended for simple integration cases.
 It comes with pre-defined mappings between Jira and Salesforce entities that cannot be changed.
 It also comes with a Free Plan.

 For this mode, select the Jira project you want to synchronize Salesforce entities with.
-Then confirm admin access on the Salesforce side and start synchronizing your first issue or Case immediately.
+Then confirm admin access on the Salesforce side.

 To use Exalate for advanced use cases we recommend the Script mode.